Apulia - Food and Wine

-Lastly, the bread dumplings, called polpette di pane in the local language, are a “poor” dish of the peasant tradition that uses bread and old cheese to create an exquisite main course.
-The dumplings are usually cooked in tomato sauce, although they can also be baked or fried.
+Lastly, the bread dumplings, called polpette di pane in the local language, are a “poor” dish of the peasant tradition featuring stale bread, cheese, parsley, and eggs to create an exquisite main course.
+The dumplings are usually fried in extra virgin olive oil until golden brown.

 In Apulia, side dishes are usually “poor,” made with simple ingredients that can perfectly exalt the flavor of the main courses.

 Pomodori arraganati is one of the most popular side dishes in the Apulian gastronomic tradition.
-The dish is made of tomatoes that are usually stuffed with bread crumbs, anchovies, capers and basil, then baked in the oven and served with fish dishes.
+The dish is made of tomatoes that are usually stuffed with bread crumbs, anchovies, capers, parsley and basil, then baked in the oven and served with fish dishes or as an appetizer.

 Apart from these dishes, there are wide varieties of vegetable dishes that include grilled or sautéed vegetables, purees of vegetables or beans, and baked vegetables.

 Apulia boasts numerous delicious desserts that can complete any meal.
-Just as the above-mentioned dishes, Apulian desserts have their roots deepened in the local tradition, and some of these sweets are rarely available all year round.
+Just as the above-mentioned dishes, Apulian desserts have their roots deepened in the local tradition and tied to celebrations or holidays.

-Traditional in the Christmas season, especially in the province of Foggia, the cartellate is another exquisite dessert.
-This sweet treat is made of flour, white wine, and sugar.
-The dough is shaped as a ribbon then swirled into a spiral.
-The cartellate are fried, covered in honey or dry fruits, then served accompanied by a glass of sweet white wine.
+Traditional in the Christmas season, especially in the province of Foggia, the cartellate are another exquisite local dessert.
+This sweet treat is made of flour, white wine, and olive oil.
+The dough is shaped as a ribbon with pointed edges then swirled into a spiral.
+After the cartellate are fried, they can be covered in honey or soaked in vincotto (a thick, sweet paste made from grape must).

 In the Gargano area, ostie ripiene is another type of dessert that can literally delight everyone.
-This sweet is made of two thin sheets of wafer stuffed with honey and almonds.
+This sweet is made of two thin sheets of wafer stuffed with caramelized toasted almonds and honey.

 Lastly, pasticciotto is a sweet typical in the Salento region, made of pastry and filled with custard.
 These decadent sweets can be enjoyed for breakfast or throughout the day and are a staple in Apulia’s pasticcerie.

 Without a doubt, the center of the street food in Apulia is Bari and the towns in the province of Bari.
 There are countless delicacies to taste on the go in this area.

-Popular in many areas throughout the region are the sgagliozze, slices of polenta that are fried in boiling oil and served in paper bags or cones.
+Popular in many areas throughout the region are the sgagliozze, slices of polenta that are fried in boiling oil and served in paper bags or cones during the wintertime.

 Apart from these, panzerotti ripieni (fried half-moon shaped dough that can be stuffed with a variety of ingredients, such as tomato sauce and mozzarella) and puccia (a particular sandwich with bread that is made from pizza dough) are other popular street foods throughout the region.

-Apulia is characterized by both hilly and plain areas, while the sun, air, climate and the soil are perfect for the proper development of grape vines.
+Apulia's landscape is characterized by both hills and plains, while the sun, air, climate and the soil are perfect for the proper development of grape vines.
 As such, the region boasts over 30 DOC and DOCG wines that can accompany a relaxing evening or a delicious meal.

 Fiano di Puglia is another popular white wine among the locals.
 Characterized by a dry crisp flavor, this wine pairs well with fish and vegetables.